Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Results

 \subsection{Store Usage Patterns and Point Redemption Diversity (RQ3)}

 Our findings for RQ2 revealed no direct substitution effect between the point grant and monetary spending.
 However, as RQ1 suggested a link between demographic traits and point usage, our final research question (RQ3) investigates another dimension of consumer heterogeneity: shopping style.
-Specifically, we explore whether a customer's general shopping behavior—characterized as either exploratory or exploitative—is associated with their patterns of point redemption.
+Specifically, we examine whether customers’ general shopping behavior is associated with their point-redemption patterns.
+We define shopping behavior as either exploratory or exploitative.

 To do so, we quantify each customer's shopping behavior in terms of exploration and exploitation (E/E) using the embedding-based method described in Section~\ref{subsec:method_rq3}.
 In parallel, we characterize their point redemption patterns by clustering users based on their spending distribution across the LDA topics identified previously.
 The interpretation of these clusters is presented in Table~\ref{tab:point_cluster_labels}.